Gravity railroad: United States

 Due to the success and advancement of the gravity railroads, a second gravity operation at Hawley and Pittston was created in 1850.
 This 47 mi route from Port Griffith (Pittston) to Paupack Eddy (Hawley) allowed Pennsylvania Coal Company to directly ship anthracite from its Northern Coal Field mines in the Wyoming Valley to Delaware and Hudson Canal and ultimately to the New York markets.

 The Ontario and San Antonio Heights Railroad Company was a railway in Ontario, California which operated with a unique Gravity Mule Car.
 Mules provided the propulsion on the uphill segment, and a pull-out trailer allowed the mules to ride along for the gravity-powered downhill return.
 Mule cars operated from 1887 to 1895 when the line was electrified.

 From 1896 through 1929, steam trains carried passengers up Mount Tamalpais in Marin County, California.
 In 1902, gravity cars began carrying passengers from the mountain's summit down the 8 mi twisting single-track railway to the city of Mill Valley and starting in 1907, the first tourists into Muir Woods.
 Gravity service supplemented the steam train service.
-The powerful Shay and Heisler geared steam engines of the Mount Tamalpais & Muir Woods Railway then towed the gravity cars back to the summit for the next scheduled run.
+The powerful Shay and Heisler geared steam engines of the Mount Tamalpais and Muir Woods Railway then towed the gravity cars back to the summit for the next scheduled run.
 "Gravities" were kept to a strict speed limit of 12 mph.

-On May 3, 2009, the Gravity Car Barn museum opened at the east peak of Mount Tamalpais to display this novel form of transportation.
+On May 3, 2009, the Gravity Car Barn Museum opened at the east peak of Mount Tamalpais to display this novel form of transportation.
 There, a recreated gravity car rolls on 84 ft of track.